mamarjan/gff3-pltools/README.md

 ### gff3-filter utility

 gff3-filter can filter a GFF3/GTF file, and render GFF3/GTF
 output, as well as, JSON and table output.
-For example, you can use the following command to keep only CDS features from a GFF3 file:
+For example, the following command can be used to keep only CDS features in a GFF3 file:

 ```sh
     gff3-filter "field feature == CDS" path-to-file.gff3
 ```

-If you need to filter a GTF file instead, use --gtf-input and --gtf-output options, or use the "gtf-filter" command instead.
+If you need to filter a GTF file instead, use --gtf-input and --gtf-output options, or use the *gtf-filter* command instead.

 The utility will use the fast (and soon parallel) D library to do the parsing and filtering.
-You can then parse the result using your programming language and library of choice.

 The parsing language supports any logical combination of a few operators with values: field, attr,  ==, !=, >, <, >=, <=, +, -, *,
 /, (, ), "and" and "or".

-To keep only CDS features which have the ID attribute defined, use:
+To keep only CDS features which have the ID attribute defined, the following can be used:

 ```sh
     gff3-filter "(field feature == CDS) and (attr ID != \"\"" path-to-file.gff3